shishiawase/drrr-bot/README.md

 # INSTALLATION

+Download the module and an example for it - [releases](#releases)

 - ## Install dependencies:
     ```
     $ pip install httpx
     ```

 - ## Use this module:
-    We import the module into our main.py (or some other name) in further examples, this part will be skipped
+    Import the module into our `main.py` (or some other name) in further examples, this part will be skipped
     ```python
     from drrr import Bot